 In some cases your credit score dips temporarily when you apply for a personal loan.
-In an ideal scenario you wait several months after you apply for the personal loan before you apply for the mortgage.
+In an ideal scenario you wait several months after you apply for the loan before you apply for the mortgage.
 As long as you make your personal loan payments on-time, your score should rebound and potentially improve over time.

-Please note the interest rate on the personal loan should be less than the average interest rate on your credit cards.
+Please note the interest rate on the personal loan should be less than the average interest rate on the debt you are consolidating.
 For example, if you have three credit cards that charge interest rates of 12%, 14% and 16%, respectively, the average interest rate on your credit card debt is 14%.

-If you currently have more than two credit card accounts open you may want to consider closing an account, if possible, when you consolidate the credit card debt with the personal loan.
-Having three or more open credit card accounts, plus a personal loan, may have a negative impact on your credit score and your ability to qualify for a mortgage.
+Additionally, if you currently have more than two credit card accounts open you may want to consider closing an account when you pay off the loan balance.
+Having three or more open credit card accounts, plus a personal loan, may have a negative impact on your credit score and your mortgage application.

-You may be able to afford a higher loan amount -- and the personal loan company may push this option -- but we recommend that your loan size matches the amount of debt you have outstanding and that you do not increase your overall debt balance when you consolidate your debt.
-Increasing your total outstanding debt can be a negative when you apply for a mortgage.
+You may be able to afford a larger loan -- and the personal loan lender may push this option -- but we recommend that your loan amount matches the amount of debt you pay off because increasing your debt balance can be a negative when you apply for a mortgage.

 Another important way paying down debt can help you qualify for a mortgage is if it reduces your total monthly debt expense.
 For example, replacing $500 in monthly credit card payments with a single $350 monthly personal loan payment significantly improves your debt-to-income ratio.